D4wnstar/aetherwisp/Statistical mechanics/Systems/Ideal gas.md

 $$S=k_{B}\log \Sigma(R)$$
 We can use the fact that $\Gamma(n+1)=n!$ and [[Stirling's approximation]] $\log n!=n\log n-n+O(\log n)$ to get [[Steps Entropy microcanonical ideal gas]].
 ### In the classical canonical ensemble
-An ideal gas can also be derived from the [[canonical ensemble]].
+An ideal gas can also be describe by a [[canonical ensemble]].
 Using the Hamiltonian
 $$H=\sum_{i=1}^{N} \frac{\mathbf{p}^{2}_{i}}{2m}$$
 the [[partition function]] is
 $$\begin{align}